BY Vince Cooper

 Mercer, who was in temporary charge while Don Revie fulfilled his duties with Leeds United, also picked Weller for the loss to Scotland and the draw against Argentina but those four matches – all in the space of 11 days – are the sum, and scant, total of his national team appearances.

-Weller continued performing at the highest level for Leicester throughout the 1970s but the club would finish no higher than 7th during his time there, whilst a 1974 semi-final replay defeat by eventual winners Liverpool was their best FA Cup showing.
+Weller continued performing at the highest level for Leicester throughout the 1970s, including a hat-trick against Liverpool in 1972 and a wonderful solo goal against Luton Town in ‘74.
+His blistering pace, great ball control and the confidence to take on any opponent made him the stand out at Filbert Street.
+But the club would finish no higher than 7th during his time there, whilst a 1974 semi-final replay defeat by eventual winners Liverpool was their best FA Cup showing.

-But it was another Cup tie, towards the end of his time at Filbert Street, that many remember him for.
+But it was another Cup tie, towards the end of his time at Filbert Street, that many remember Keith for.
 On 6 January 1979 freezing conditions gripped the country and only 4 of that day’s scheduled FA Cup 3rd round matches went ahead.
-One of the four was City’s tie against Norwich at Filbert Street.
+One of those was City’s tie against Norwich City at Filbert Street.

 As the teams came onto the pitch it quickly became clear that Weller was wearing white tights to protect him from the cold.
-He ignored the many comments from away fans and produced a fine performance, scoring as his team won 3-0.
+He ignored the many comments from away fans and produced a fine performance, scoring what proved to be his final goal for the club as his team won 3-0.

 Knee problems blighted Weller’s later years at Filbert Street and after Bloomfield left, replacement Frank McLintock took over and he failed to save the club from relegation.

-New manager Jock Wallace used Weller’s nous in a young, inexperienced side in the 1978-79 season before allowing him to leave for New England Tea Men of the National American Soccer League at the end of the season.
-He left City having made just under 300 appearance for the club, scoring 43 goals.
+New manager Jock Wallace used Weller’s nous in a young, inexperienced side in the 1978-79 season before allowing him to leave, initially on loan, for New England Tea Men of the National American Soccer League at the end of the season.
+He left City having made just under 300 appearance for the club, scoring those 43 goals.

 After retiring, Weller settled in Seattle working at various jobs including running a coffee shop.
-In the late1990s he was diagnosed with a rare form of cancer.
+In the late 90s he was diagnosed with a rare form of bowel cancer.
 In 2002 Leicester City fans raised £40,000 to help pay for therapy but he sadly passed away in November 2004.
 Former teammate Alan Birchenall also raised £27,500 to pay for research into the disease.

 The 1970s seems littered with players whose flair perhaps cost them more honours, both individually and as a team member.
 Keith Weller allied the flair to a hard-working approach and a willingness to give his all in every game.
 Yet it still feels as though his career should have had more reward than it received.